hesa/opensource-compliance/pages/glossary.md

 <a id='osc-resources'></a>
 ### Resource (Open Source Compliance resource)

-A resource with data that can be used to solve specifiec compliance problem.
-The resource can be in any form, including web site, JSON file or a FAQ.
+A resource with data that can be used to solve specific compliance problem.
+The resource can be in different forms, including web site, JSON file or a FAQ.

 Examples: